What is adult foster home care in Oregon?

 - The death of people they are very attached to and love;

-- May lift, move or care for people who are immobile; who fall easily, have problems eating or become incontinent; and have conditions that may not improve; or
+- Lifting, moving or caring for people who are immobile, who fall easily, have problems eating or become incontinent, and have conditions that may not improve; or

 For those who become adult foster home licensees, the advantages far outweigh the challenges.